GreenHacker420/devX/COMPLETE_SUMMARY.md

 ## 🎉 What Was Accomplished

-Your DevX documentation package now has a **comprehensive two-tier structure** with both basic and advanced documentation for all major topics.
+Your devdocx documentation package now has a **comprehensive two-tier structure** with both basic and advanced documentation for all major topics.

 ---